-- Avoid blaming.
-When you blame any one gender, color or religion for a terrible action you are reinforcing prejudice and fear into your child for life.
+Avoid blaming.
+When you blame anyone for a terrible action based on their gender, race, or religion, you are reinforcing prejudice and fear in your child for life.

-- Limit media.
-Your child doesn’t understand replays, breaking news and reenactments of the horror.
-They think the tragedy is continuing.
-This causes anxiety, depression and can lead to Post Traumatic Stress Disorder.
+Limit media.
+Your child doesn’t understand replays, breaking news, and reenactments of the horror; they think the tragedy is continuing.
+This can cause anxiety and/or depression and can lead to Post-Traumatic Stress Disorder.

-- Demonstrate helping with your child.
+Demonstrate kindness and charity with your child.
 Kids like to help, and there is always someone you can help during dark times.
-Planting a tree, or praying together as well as writing a letter to police member’s families thanking them for keeping you safe helps your child feel needed and useful.
+Planting a tree, praying together, or writing a letter to a police officer thanking them for keeping you safe helps your child feel needed and useful.

-- Listen and allow your children to talk about how they feel.
-It’s important to listen to your kids and allows them to express themselves without fear.
-Sometimes kids will act out more, get angry and misbehave.
+Listen and allow your children to talk about how they feel.
+It’s important to listen to your kids; it allows them to express themselves without fear.
+Sometimes kids will act out, get angry, and misbehave under stress.
 Talking to them or having them express their feelings by drawing is a good way to help them.

-- Be aware of early signs of emotional distress.
-Be aware that if your child is going through a major change at home, or has experienced a trauma in the past, they may lapse into depression when bad things happen around them.
+Be aware of early signs of emotional distress.
+If your child is going through a major change at home or has experienced trauma in the past, they may lapse into depression when bad things happen around them.
 Kids at risk should be monitored for mood or behavior changes that are new and continue.
-Talking to a therapist, clergy or mental health professional is recommended.
+Talking to a therapist, clergy member, or mental health professional is recommended.

-Kids find comfort in what Mr. Rogers’ mother use to tell him in dark times.
+Consider what Mr. Rogers’ mother use to tell him in dark times.
 She would say, “Look for the helpers.
-There are always more helpers than bad people.”
-Good in the world must always be more powerful than bad; we all need that right now.
+You will always find people who are helping.”
+Teach your child to notice the good in the world instead of fixating on the bad.
+We all need that right now.